harshithamadarapu/Team16_Hinglish-Auto-suggestions/REPORT.md

 extracted from main dataset.
-it has about 25000 sentenence but is has 19k+words as their are more words comparing to sentences. the loss is too big. i have updloaded this notebook in the github.
+it has about 25000 sentenence but is has 19k+words as their are more words comparing to sentences. the loss is too big. i have uploaded this notebook in the github.